Six Do’s and Don'ts of Divorced Parent Relocation

 After a Divorce

 Within Florida family law, relocation cases present the biggest gap between public perception and the controlling statute.
-This lack of knowledge stems from the recency of new statutory enactments dealing with the relocation of the parent with the children to a new town, state or country.
+This gap stems from the recency of the new statutory enactments dealing with the relocation of the parent with the children to a new town, state or country.

 Many of my divorced clients know some of the fundamental concepts of divorce, alimony, and child support.
 But they admit ignorance when they ask me about the possibility of relocating with their children.
 I then give them my divorce attorney “lecture” about Section 61.13001, Florida Statutes, which governs the relocation of divorced parents.
-To the readers of this blog I offer this list relocation “Do’s and Don’ts”
+To the readers I offer this list of “Do’s and Don’ts”

-As your divorce attorney, on relocation, I urge you to follow these rules:
+As your divorce attorney, I urge you to follow these rules:

 Do Prepare This For the Court